Departments & Course Descriptions

 City High School offers a range of arts-based electives with an emphasis on documentary and media arts.
 Our award-winning radio and video programs teach students the basic skills of audio and video editing, writing stories, interviewing, and publication.
 Student videos have appeared at the Loft Cinema and the Screening Room.
 Radio projects have been aired on KXCI, AZPM, and on other radio stations around the country.
 Other visual/media arts electives include yearbook, graphic design, and photography.

 City High also offers several performance-based arts electives.
-Students in the drama production class perform a full-length show each year at a local theater.
+Students in the drama production class perform a full-length show each semester at the ZUZI!
+Theatre.
 The student production involves students in all areas of theater, including acting, set design, scoring, and directing.
-Other performance-based electives at City High School have included jazz ensemble, accapella chorus, and band studio.
+Other performance-based electives at City High School currently include chorus and classical guitar.

 City High students have the opportunity to participate in a number of different fitness-based electives.
-Our yoga, capoeira, and karate instructors are accomplished practitioners from within the school and the greater community.
-A community partner teaches our indoor cycling class at a downtown cycling studio.
+Our yoga, cycling and karate instructors are accomplished practitioners from within the school and the greater community.
 Students who are interested in a self-paced, more personalized fitness plan may choose to join the downtown YMCA (at a highly discounted student rate) and work out with peers while being coached by an instructor.
 The complete list of fitness electives vary somewhat each year; prior offerings have included fencing, urban walking, and dance.